Subbagari1985/COVID-19-impact-on-Hospital-systems/README.md

-# COVID-19-impact-on-Hospital-systems
+# COVID-19-impact-on-Hospital-related variables
-This analysis was designed to understand the impact that COVID-19 had on select hospitals.
+This analysis was designed to understand the impact that COVID-19 had on select hospitals-related variables.